textaDNA/Jacquard/README.md

 ```python
 $ dna -d (directory)/quote.txt.dna
 ```
-Keep in mind to provide the correct file extension according to the command you want use.
+Keep in mind to provide the correct file extension according to the command you want to use.